 Baby in Cradle was also available in either blue, pink or ivory.
 This was originally the baby Jesus element in the retired 1980s Adoration sculpture shown in Angels.
-This standalone “baby commemorative” version appeared in 1990 or 1991 for $95 and remained so.
-For some odd reason Cybis never indicated the size of this piece but based on the scale of Adoration is it probably about 2” high.
-At that time it was priced at $95.
+This “baby commemorative” version appeared in 1990 or 1991 for $95 and remained so.
+For some odd reason Cybis never indicated the size of this piece but based on the scale of Adoration is it probably about 2.5″ high.

 These final giftware items are best described as tableware or general home décor.

 These grapevine candle cups (at least I’m guessing that’s what they are, because I’ve not discovered any modern Cybis pieces specifically intended for food or drink service) are dated 1984 in the mold which is the year after the introduction of the stylistically very similar Bacchus Vase.
 I suspect this was another item in the so-called “Heritage Collection.”
 The cups are 3″ high, plain white bisque, and are glazed on the interior.
 They were retired before 1988.

 The Iris Candlestick from 1984 matches the Iris Vase that appeared the same year and was likewise retired before 1988.
 This candlestick is 4.75” high and is the only modern era Cybis candlestick.

 Two very early candlesticks (circa 1940–1942) created in papka composition with fresco decoration and mentioned in Cybis in Retrospect were a Blossom Candlestick decorated in yellow, blue and pink and a Candlestick, Bird on Branch about 9” high, described as “mauve/blue with pink flowers.”
 Another papka candlestick was in the form of a 7″ high winged horse, the Pegasus Candlestick seen in the 1940s Cybis Papka post.

 Another match to the Iris pieces was the Iris Pedestal Dish which is 2” high x 5.5” wide x 11” long.
 This probably dates from 1984 or 1985 and has also been known as the Iris Footed Dish.
 It appears that all three of the iris-pattern pieces (vase, candlesticks and dish) were produced in a plain white bisque version as well as color, and retired before 1988.